Abhijayshah/Abhijayshah/README.md

-### I am a MERN Stack Developer, Blockchain Developer, Machine Learning enthusiast, and CSE Student at VIT Bhopal🚀!!
+### I am a MERN Stack Developer, Blockchain Developer and CSE Student at VIT Bhopal University 🚀!!